cannadayr/git-sqlite/README.md

 git-sqlite is a collection of shell scripts that allows a sqlite database to be tracked using the git version control system.

-It can be used on an existing database, however a few modifications to the schema may be necessary:
+It can be used on an existing database, however, UUIDs will make multi-master distribution substantially easier.
-* add the 'without rowid' property to tables
-* use a uuid as the table's primary key

 See src/schema.sql after building the project for an example.